-Penance is common in Roman Catholicism, yet it can reach into Baptist and Bible believing churches as well.
+Penance is common in Roman Catholicism, yet it can reach into many other churches as well.
 Instead of allowing a forgiven person to serve the Lord because they love Him and appreciate His forgiveness, there are no doubt those who use the "forgiven much/love much" teaching to beat people into mandatory service.
 They require people to do certain things in order to prove that they truly do love the Lord.
 Not allowing the Spirit of God to lead a person to service, they will "convict" others of the things they "should be doing for the Lord".
 [I suspect that often this is because the things the Lord leads His children to do are not the things that are on the agenda of the "superior."]

 Paul did not do this to Philemon.
 He sent Onesimus back to his master so that Philemon could send him to minister to Paul of his own free will if he so desired!
 Philemon 1:13 Whom I would have retained with me, that in thy stead he might have ministered unto me in the bonds of the gospel: 14 But without thy mind would I do nothing; that thy benefit should not be as it were of necessity, but willingly.

 Psalm 86:5 For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee.